anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter07.md

 <a name="7.3"></a>
 ## 7.3 NFVI and VIM Maintenance
 NFVI and VIM Maintenance activities can be classified as
-1. Deployment (or de-deployment) of infrastructure components
+1. Deployment of additional infrastructure components (or removal of infrastructure components)
 1. NFVI Configuration changes
 1. VIM Configuration changes
 1. Version changes (upgrade) of NFVI software (for example, Host Operating System, Hypervisor, etc.)